socotecio/django-socio-grpc/docs/features/grpc-action.rst

         - type: type of the parameter (string, int32, float, bool...)
         - cardinality:
             - repeated: used when the parameter is a list
-            - optionnal: used when the parameter is optionnal
+            - optional: used when the parameter is optional
     - a serializer
     - a ProtoRequest name

 The response argument can be:
-    - "google.protobuf.Empty" (for an empty response)
+    - "google.protobuf.Empty" (for an empty response) which is equivalent to []
     - a list of dict:
         - name: name of the parameter
         - type: type of the parameter (string, int32, float, bool...)
         - cardinality:
             - repeated: used when the parameter is a list
-            - optionnal: used when the parameter is optionnal
+            - optional: used when the parameter is optional
     - a serializer
     - a ProtoResponse name